 When the principle is applied properly, it works.
 When it isn’t, you run the risk of a sequel to the Chelsea Manning incident; the clearance level may have been correct but there was definitely no need to know.

-Governments also use this principle in physically and electronically secure SCIFs (Sensitive Compartmented Information Facilities) to store and access classified documents and discuss sensitive issues.
+Governments also use this principle in physically and electronically secure SCIFs (Sensitive Compartmented Information Facilities) to access classified documents and discuss sensitive issues.
 The image above is apparently of Donald Trump in his ‘SCIF’ at Mar-a-lago – his ‘winter White House’.
 We’re not so sure.

 In principle, access to SCIFs is strictly limited to people with appropriate security clearance – and who need to know what is being discussed.